 4 Spirits Distillery, Corvallis

 Established by Dawson Officer in 2011, 4 Spirits Distillery was created to honor four combat soldiers who served with Dawson in Iraq.
-A self-taught distiller, he studies the craft with precision and tinkers with various flavor combinations to create an array of fine liquors, including a cucumber gin, a habanero spiced rum, and several whiskeys.
+A self-taught distiller, he studies the craft with precision and tinkers with various flavor combinations.
+His creations include a cucumber gin, a habanero spiced rum, and several whiskeys.

 Frankie’s Restaurant, Albany